rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/general-api-info/limits.rst

 your account, a 413 (Rate Control) HTTP response is returned with a ``Retry-After`` header to notify the client when it can attempt to try again.

-To find your account's settings for these rate limits, see :ref:`Determine limits programmatically <determine-limits>`.
+To find your current account settings for these limits, see :ref:`Determine limits programmatically <determine-limits>`.

 .. _Repose service: http://www.openrepose.org